fluxionary/minetest-verbana/README.md

 * `verbana.moderator_priv`

-  The privilege needed to administer verbana.
-Defaults to `basic_privs`.
+  The privilege needed to use verbana for moderation.
+Defaults to `ban`.
   This privilege will be created if it does not currently exist.

+* `verbana.kick_priv`

+  The privilege needed to kick users.
+By default, the moderator privilege will be used.
+If you want a separate privilege just for kicking, you can set this value.
+Usually you'll want to give it the value "kick".

 * `verbana.unverified_privs`